 11th Moebius Syndrome Conference

-Plan to attend the 11th Moebius Syndrome Conference, Friday through Sunday, July 18-20, 2014 in North Bethesda, Maryland, just outside of Washington, DC.
-The 2014 conference will take place at the Bethesda North Marriott Hotel & Conference Center.
+375 people from throughout the world attended the 11th Moebius Syndrome Conference, Friday through Sunday, July 18-20, 2014 in North Bethesda, Maryland, just outside of Washington, DC.

 New Oral Placement Therapy Study For children with Moebius syndrome ages 5 to 18